 —Stephen Trumper, writer, editor, teacher, volunteer, Toronto, ON.

 I think the NMAs themselves are a valuable measure of the accomplishments of Canadian magazine writers and editors.
 As to the process, we were given sufficient time and a workable structure both leading up to and in the conversation itself.
 My fellow judges offered interesting insights into the work considered and the process was both engaged and congenial.

 —Kim Jernigan, former editor, The New Quarterly, Waterloo, ON.

 Volunteering as a judge with the National Media Awards was a great experience, it really gave me a chance to see the depth and variety of voices being published in Canadian magazines right now, this flourishing of diverse perspectives and thoughts make right now a very exciting time for Canadian media. — Ossie Michelin, award-winning Inuk journalist and activist from the community of North West River, Labrador.

 Having been involved since the 1980s, as a board member, president (1991) a member of a special review committee (Strategic Speculation) and a frequent judge, I have a real investment in the event.
 What I like most of all is the emphasis the awards have nurtured of rewarding the effort of individual creators (rather than the publications, which get to bask in the reflected glory anyway.)
 Some no longer seem to value, or understand, this.
 But it is one of the things which makes the MagAwards special.

 The NMAF is a bilingual, not-for-profit, charitable organization whose mission is to foster, recognize and promote editorial excellence in Canadian publications.
-Submissions will open in November for awards honouring the best in Canadian magazines and digital publications in 2016.
-The 40th anniversary National Magazine Awards gala and the 2nd annual Digital Publishing Awards soiree will be held in the spring of 2017.
+Submissions will open in December for awards honouring the best in Canadian magazines and publishing in 2019.

 For more information, please contact email@example.com.